Back to overview

 Before attending a law fair, research the firms that’ll be there and shortlist the ones you'd like to talk to.

-If you’re unsure where to begin, read this page all about researching firms.
+If you’re unsure where to begin, read this page all about researching law firms.

 Speak confidently to the people on the stand (recruiters and lawyers) and ask interesting questions about their firm – try to avoid obvious questions that you can answer by reading the firm’s brochure or website.
-The recruiter is likely to remember candidates who carry themselves well.
+The recruiter is likely to remember candidates who carry themselves well and ask well thought out questions.

 If you'd just like some ideas of what you can speak to firms about, try preparing some questions on the:

-• size of trainee intake and culture of the firm;
+• size of trainee intake and firm culture;

 • types of client and range of business;